kaizheng28/openwrt-m3/README.md

 ### Flashing the Mikrotik router with OpenWRT-m3
-The compiled OpenWRT Image can be found in <>.
+The compiled OpenWRT Image can be found in [here](https://github.com/kaizheng28/openwrt-m3/files/15083503/openwrt-m3-image.zip).

+openwrt-m3-initramfs.bin is the RAM-based image that is used for initial temporary OS installation. openwrt-m3-sysupgrade.bin is the flash image that can be used to make the OS permanent.

-A tutorial of how to flash the Mikrotik routers with OpenWRT can be found in [IMDEA Mikrotik Research Tools](https://github.com/IMDEANetworksWNG/Mikrotik-researcher-tools)
+A detailed tutorial of installing OpenWRT on the Mikrotik routers can be found in [IMDEA Mikrotik Research Tools](https://github.com/IMDEANetworksWNG/Mikrotik-researcher-tools)

-### Modification and Re-Complication
+### Modification and Re-Compilation
 You need the following tools to compile OpenWrt, the package names vary between distributions.
 A complete list with distribution specific packages is found in the [Build System Setup](https://openwrt.org/docs/guide-developer/build-system/install-buildsystem)